-Interestingly, New Zealand has come up with a unique legislation to end cigarette smoking for future generations.
-Any person born after 2008, will be prohibited by law from purchasing tobacco products legally in their lifetime.
+New Zealand has come up with a unique legislation to end cigarette smoking for future generations.
+Any person born after January 1, 2009, is now prohibited by law from purchasing tobacco products in their lifetime.